River Torrens water quality improvement trial

-The River Torrens water quality improvement project was developed with the support of the Adelaide and Mount Lofty Ranges Natural Resources Management Board, the Department of Environment, Water and Natural Resources, SA Water, the Environment Protection Authority, and Adelaide City Council.
+The River Torrens water quality improvement project was developed with the support of the Adelaide and Mount Lofty Ranges Natural Resources Management Board, the Department for Environment and Water, SA Water, the Environment Protection Authority, and Adelaide City Council.

 The project has tested a variety of strategies to keep blue-green algal concentrations in the lake down over summer, by providing controlled environmental flows of fresh water that dilute nutrient levels and keep the lake water well mixed.

 Initial trials in 2011-12 and 2012-13 of environmental flows, of around 40 ML/day, proved insufficient to counter high algal growth rates in hot weather.
 However, since 2013-14 less frequent but higher intensity flows have been used to dilute algal concentrations and ‘reset’ the lake.
 This approach had a positive outcome, with no lake closures being necessary for the past four summers – 2013-14 to 2016-17.